blakeshall/build_a_better_lex/_posts/2018-12-19-whats-wrong-with-lexingtons-roads.md

 title:  "Why are Lexington's roads so unsafe for pedestrians?"
 date:   2018-12-19 9:00:00 -0500
 tags: [ Lexington, roads, pedestrians ]
+description: "2018 has been the deadliest year for Lexington pedestrians since the city started tracking in 1996.
+Let's look at some of the reasons why"
 ---